pratik-1/Sensor-anomalies/README.md

 # Project setup
 **Prerequisites**:

 Your machine needs to have below pre-requisites installed on your machine:
 - Docker
 - Git

-Enter the below command in your shell to clone the repository
+To get started enter the below command in your shell to clone the repository
 ```commandline
 git clone https://github.com/pratik-1/Sensor-anomalies.git
 ```